Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 - The Boundary Collapse: Zero boundaries with exes (creates intense partner jealousy)

-- The Martyr Mode: Giving until exhausted, then exploding (happens by month 3)
+- The Martyr Mode: Giving until exhausted, then exploding (it tends to show up early)

 - The Manipulation Matrix: Using guilt to get needs met (destroys trust)